SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-targets/create.md

 ## Revision history

-To view the revision history for a sales target (row), click the menu button ![icon][img2] and select **Revision history**.
+To view the revision history for a sales target (row), click <i class="ph ph-list" aria-label="Menu icon"></i> and select **Revision history**.
 In the screen that displays, you can view all changes to the current sales target.
 This includes changed values and locking/unlocking, when the change was made and by whom.
 Use the expand/collapse buttons at the top to view/hide details.

 ## Related topics